How Much Does College Cost? Important Factors to Guide Your Decision

 Career advancement

 While attitudes about needing a bachelor’s degree for an entry-level job have slowly been changing, leading a growing number of companies to do away with the requirement, the credential can be helpful when it comes to career advancement.
-As you pursue senior and managerial roles, employers may expect to see a bachelor’s degree or higher.
+As you pursue senior and managerial roles, employers may expect to see a bachelor’s degree.

 Learn more: Is a Bachelor’s Degree Worth It?